joanseg/The-Positioning-Manual/chapters/13-What-you-will-need-to-turn-your-specialization-decision-into-valuable-expertise.md

 	* How does uncertainty about this variable create risk for the decision (e.g., is there a “threshold” value above which one action is preferred and below which another is preferred)?
 	* What is the value of additional information?

 Again, the list above is my summary of some of the key points in Douglas Hubbard's book, _How to Measure Anything_.
-I hope this gives you a new, more accessible idea about research.
+I hope this gives you a new, more accessible view of research.
 Statistical validity and big sample sizes are good things, but if you know literally nothing about a consequential matter, then *any data*, even if it's not statistically valid or comes from only a few observations, is potentially useful.
 Direct, exact measurements are a good thing, but if you know literally nothing about a consequential matter, then imprecise measurements, or finding proxies for the thing you want to measure are both potentially useful.
 Overall, your goal is not 100% certainty, it's *reduced uncertainty*.

 Think of any research you do as a way to help clients reduce uncertainty in their decision making.
 Sometimes you'll need a lot of very carefully-collected and analyzed data for this, but often you won't.
 Surprisingly small, modest efforts to collect and interpret data can lead to surprisingly large, impressive improvements in decision making.

-# An Accelerant
+# Ally 4: An Accelerant

 Cultivating vegetables in a garden may benefit from fertilizer or soil amendments.
 Likewise, your project of cultivating exceptionally valuable expertise benefits from an accelerant of some sort.
 Ambitious client work and research are your methods and even without an accelerant they can work, but what if you want to speed things up?
 What else might serve as an accelerant?